 | Total Salary of an Income Tax Officer | 61888 INR | 58296 INR | 57407 INR |

 NOTE: The above-mentioned table indicates the estimated salaries.
-The actual salary bracket is expected to change as per the orders of Central Government.
+The actual salary bracket is expected to change as per the orders of the Central Government.

 The Income Tax Inspector post is one of the most popular and prestigious jobs offered through the SSC Combined Graduate Level (CGL) Examination.
 Candidates selected for this post work under the Central Board of Direct Taxes (CBDT) and may be promoted to Income Tax Officer (ITO) after a few years of service.